National Farm Toy Museum

 National Farm Toy Museum History and Shows

-The cost of visiting the museum (as of 2019) is $7 for adults and $5 for kids, which is not bad at all for such a unique attraction.
-Kids under age 5 are admitted for free.
-The facility is open seven days a week, with shorter hours on Sunday.
+The cost of visiting the museum (as of 2024) is $7 for adults and $5 for kids, which is not bad at all for such a unique attraction.

 The National Farm Toy Museum also has a large gift shop with an extensive selection of toys, books and other memorabilia.
-For five bucks, why not stop in and check out this quirky attraction?
+For seven bucks, why not stop in and check out this quirky attraction?

 U.S. Route 20 passes through Dyersville, making this museum a fun place to stop off on a road trip.
+While you’re in Iowa, consider also stopping at the Fields of Dreams Movie Site and the giant Jesus & Mary statues in Sioux City.